Tronje-the-Falconer/Pi-Ager/.github/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct](https://github.com/Tronje-the-Falconer/Pi-Ager/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Please note we have a [code of conduct](https://github.com/Tronje-the-Falconer/Pi-Ager/.github/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 #### **Did you find a bug?**

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Tronje-the-Falconer/Pi-Ager/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/Tronje-the-Falconer/Pi-Ager/issues/new).
+* If you're unable to find an open issue addressing the problem, [new issue (Bug)](https://github.com/Tronje-the-Falconer/Pi-Ager/issues/new?labels=Bug).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 #### **Did you write a patch that fixes a bug?**